How to use the concept of fair value to price Adverse Development Cover (ADC) Reinsurance

 An Adverse Development Cover example:

-Consider a portfolio of motor vehicle insurance (CTP portfolio) with the following (simplified) structure of assets and liabilities.
+Consider a company writing six lines of business with the following (simplified) structure of assets and liabilities.

 The total assets the company is holding for this portfolio is 1.8B.

-The total liabilities (including ALAE) are estimated as 1.25B, with risk capital of 0.25B.
+The total liabilities (including ALAE) are estimated as 1.25B, with solvency risk capital of 0.25B.

 Simplified Balance Sheet Example